pedrogyrao/animals-as-leaders/README.md

 pytest
 ```

-I only added tests around `async_request` function.
-But ideally I would like to add tests to everything.
+I only added tests around:

+* `async_request` function - to cover all the status I'm ignoring and the errors I'm swallowing
+* `AnimalPage` data class - to cover for the items conversion
+* `AnimalDetails` data class - to cover for friends parsing and timestamp formatting